tarsa129/Basic-Lazy-SKI-Compiler/README.md

 # Compilers Class Final Project - Lazy SKI Compiler

 This project aims to build a simple lazy SKI compiler, done as a final project for a compilers class.
-The language is technically turing complete, but it is not practical for any purpose.

 ## Language Overview
 The language is a purely applicative language, meaning that there are no side effects like input/output.
 It also features lazy evaluation.
-The syntax consists of S, K, I, B, and C combinators as defined in the paper, various primitives, integers and booleans as basic data types, a single, generic error, and anonymous functions with single character variables.
+The syntax consists of S, K, I, B, and C combinators, various primitives, integers and booleans as basic data types, a single, generic error, and anonymous functions with single character variables.
 The following primitives are included:
-* plus x y → x + y
-** x and y must be integers.
+* plus x y → x + y (x and y must be integers).
-* add1 x → x + 1
-** x must be an integer.
+* add1 x → x + 1 (x must be an integer).
-* sub1 x → x - 1
-** x must be an integer.
+* sub1 x → x - 1 (x must be an integer).
-* eq x y → (x == y)
-** x and y must either both be integers or both be booleans.
+* eq x y → (x == y) (x and y must either both be integers or both be booleans.)
 * cond x y z
 ** If x evaluates to “true”, then cond x y z → y
 ** If x evaluates to “false”, then cond x y z → z